 What’s next for you and your work?

 My aim is to create compelling portraits, a visual census representing our constantly changing society.
-I would like to take the project beyond shooting in the UK and Europe, as there seems to be clusters for mixed and black redheads in the states.
+I would like to take the project beyond shooting in the UK and Europe, with plans to go to the US, as there seems to be clusters for mixed and black redheads over there.

 Ultimately, I would like to compile the images and some of the text and anecdotes collated whilst shooting into a photo book or possibly an exhibition.
 Adding a scientific bias to the project to help understand the occurrence of the gene mutation from statistical and population genetics perspectives would be the cherry on the cake.